isene/astropanel/README.md

 Terminal program for amateur astronomers with weather forecast.

+Install by cloning this repo and putting `astropanel.rb` into your "bin" directory.
+Or you can simply run `gem install astropanel`.

 ## Functionality
 This program gives you essential data to plan your observations: